grackle-project/grackle/doc/source/Integration.rst

 then be set to their desired values.
 See :ref:`parameters` for a full list of the available parameters.
 The function will return an integer indicating success (1) or failure (0).

+.. c:type:: chemistry_data

+   This structure holds all grackle run time parameter and all chemistry and cooling data arrays.

 .. code-block:: c++